 If you’ve ever added engine coolant to an automobile, you’re probably already familiar with the concept of liquid cooling.
 If not, the idea is straightforward: A liquid coolant, usually water-based, is circulated through the engine block to help prevent overheating.
 Once that coolant gets hot, it passes through a radiator, which uses external air to help cool the water so that it can be cycled back into the engine to absorb more heat.

-The core benefit of liquid cooling over air cooling is that water can absorb heat more efficiently - up to thousands of times more efficiently.
-Case in point, human beings’ ability to sweat is believed to have been an evolutionary advantage over panting mammals in the hunter-gatherer days, as our ancestors chased prey over great distances and actually tired them out.
+The core advantage of liquid cooling over air cooling is that water can absorb heat more efficiently - up to thousands of times more efficiently.
+Case in point, human beings’ ability to sweat is believed to have been an evolutionary advantage over panting mammals in the hunter-gatherer days, as our ancestors chased prey over great distances and tired them out.
 Early hominids could expel heat better than their non-perspiring prey, which made them superior long-distance runners.

 Now, tens of thousands of years since prehistoric times, the question for data center operators is this: Will liquid cooling provide a competitive advantage as rack-power densities increase?